Member Spotlight: Darla Morrow

 ATPE member Darla Morrow is a 16-year educator and dyslexia interventionist at James R. Brooks Middle School at Greenwood ISD in Midland County.
 She was recently named a finalist for Texas Secondary Teacher of the Year.
 Her passion for teaching and ability to empower students with dyslexia to navigate their challenges with confidence make her an inspiration for educators everywhere.

-ATPE sat down with Morrow to talk about her journey, what it means to make a difference in her community, and how she intends to “pay it back” one student at a time.
+ATPE sat down with Morrow to talk about her journey, what it means to make a difference in her community, and what’s next for her family and career.

 Tell us how you got started teaching and what led you to Greenwood ISD.